-When statements on information and belief are permitted, disclosure of the source of the information is the only requirement imposed by the Rules.
+When statements on information and belief are permitted, disclosure of the source of the information is the only requirement imposed by the SCCR.
 The case of R. v.
 Board of Licence Commissioners (Point Grey) (1913), 18 B.C.R.
-648 (C.A.) is sometimes cited for the proposition that evidence on information and belief will not be received unless the deponent's statement on information and belief is corroborated by some person who speaks (v) Public Interest Exception
+648 (C.A.) is sometimes cited for the proposition that evidence on information and belief will not be received unless the deponent's statement on information and belief is corroborated by some person who speaks from their own knowledge.
+This is not now, and never has been, the law in British Columbia.

+(v) Public Interest Exception